bereal/sitemon/README.md

 To run the integrated test:

-    $ docker-compose up -d --build  # this may take a while first time
-    $ pytest -v --integrated

-or just:
+    $ make compose  # give it some time to start
     $ make test-integrated

 The integrated test relies on the `example_config` files.